ntwaizin/API_proj/README.md

 Inserts sample data into the tables.
 Uses SELECT statements to display the data.
 Uses INNER JOIN statements to combine information from related tables.

+6. INNER JOIN

+An example of an INNER JOIN used in the database is:

+SELECT
+    USERS.FirstName,
+    USERS.LastName,
+    EVENTS.EventName
+FROM USERS
+INNER JOIN EVENTS
+    ON USERS.UserID = EVENTS.OrganiserID;

+This query displays the first name, last name and event name of users who are organisers.

+The INNER JOIN only displays records where there is a matching value between the two tables.